tadmonyayafranklin/my-react-admin/README.md

 `npm -v`

-After cloning the project directory, execute these commands to run the application:

-1. `npm install`
+2. ### Run the project

+- First start cloning the project using `git clone https://github.com/tadmonyayafranklin/my-react-admin.git`

+- Then run the project using by executing these commands:
-Install all the dependencies for the project.
+   - `npm install`: Install all the dependencies for the project.

-2. `npm run server`
-Runs the server that enables our react admin application to connect to the mock API using `json-server`.
+   - `npm run server`:Runs the server that enables our react admin application to connect to the mock API using `json-server`.

-3. `npm start`
-Runs the app in the development mode.
+   - `npm start`: Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
 The page will reload when you make changes.
 You may also see any lint errors in the console.

-4. `npm run build`
-Builds the app for production to the `build` folder.
+   - `npm run build`: Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.
 The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.